mzdaniel/saltdemo/readme.rst

 You will need root access to your computer to follow along with this demo.
 Salt must be run as root, and installation requires root access.

+Every branch of this repo (except ``master``) contains a fully-functional set of Salt configuration files.
+You should be able to execute them without error to follow along.
+Each branch builds upon the previous branch.

 Installing Salt
 ===============